saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-6-arista-eapi-using-pyeapi.md

 ====================

-In addition to sending CLI commands to the device, the eAPI also offers <b>API modules</b> to retrieve and manipulate configuration.
-Let’s look at an example script where we inspect the MLAG configuration of a device:
+In addition to sending CLI commands to the device, the eAPI also offers <b>API modules</b> to inspect and change configuration.
+Let’s look at an example script where we check out the MLAG configuration of a device:

 ```python
 import pyeapi